department-of-veterans-affairs/veteran-facing-services-tools/design-system-docs-v3.md

 - Modifying or expanding on an existing component
   - I think this deserve a similar level of detail you gave to new components.
 Existing components will no doubt evolve and the process for them will be even hairier given potential regressions.

-With thanks to USWDS:

-### Required questions <a name="required"></a>

-- Describe the pattern: what’s its purpose and functionality?

-- What user-need does it solve?

-### Optional questions <a name="optional"></a>

-  - Have you conducted primary research?
-If so, provide.
-  - Do you have secondary research (e.g. articles, outside research)?
-If so, provide.
-  - Are there any similar or related patterns in the system already?

-###Share the component <a name="share"></a>

-Submit sketches, wireframes, design, or code (link to code on their repo, post code directly to the issue, CodePen, or pull request).

----

 ### Creating new components <a name="create"></a>

 Loosely, the process for bringing a new component into the design system mirrors the creation of a new design pattern.
 New components should result from a demonstrated need for a new visual or user-interaction pattern.

-New components **should**:

-- Satisfy a need that cannot be satisfied by a current component — or a minor variation thereof

-  > How do we define "minor"?
+#### Required questions <a name="required"></a>

+- Are there any similar or related patterns in the system already?
+How is this one materially different?
+- Describe the pattern: what’s its purpose and functionality?
+- What user need does it solve?
-- Adhere to existing Vets.gov standards of color, padding, grid, typography, etc.
+- Does it adhere to existing Vets.gov standards of color, padding, grid, typography, etc.?

-- Follow best practices for accessibility, design, and user experience
+- Does it follow best practices for accessibility, design, and user experience?
   > as defined by whom?
 Could we point to relevant USWDS/18F/Vets.gov playbook documentation?

+#### Optional questions <a name="optional"></a>

+- Have you conducted primary research?
+If so, provide this as part of the documentation.
+- Do you have secondary research (e.g. articles, outside research)?
+If so, provide this as part of the documentation.

+New components **should**:

 - Have gone through review with both the product-owning team, and the design teams.
 Doesn't matter if it's a formal review or not — but there need to be eyes on it other than yours.
 - Have gone through basic research, either in concert with the product housing the new component, or on its own.
 - Have been tested for accessibility / 508 compliance, with the awareness that those are _not_ the same thing!

-- Have been assessed for best practices in code
+- Have been assessed for best practices in code.

 New components **should not**:

-* Duplicate existing function or the visual pattern of an existing pattern or component
+- Duplicate existing function or the visual pattern of an existing pattern or component
-* Violate accessibility rules and standards as defined by the 508 office and our own best practices
+- Violate accessibility rules and standards as defined by the 508 office and our own best practices
-* Violate Vets.gov visual rules as set forth by the design system and the design team
+- Violate Vets.gov visual rules as set forth by the design system and the design team
-* Be integrated into the product, and by extension the system, without having undergone design, accessibility, and code review
+- Be integrated into the product, and by extension the system, without having undergone design, accessibility, and code review

 ### Moving new components into Fractal <a name="move"></a>